mesosphere-backup/cassandra-mesos-deprecated/docs/docs/faq.md

 ### **JMX port of Apache Cassandra**

   A possible security risk in Apache has been closed in versions 2.0.14 and 2.1.4.
-This had impact to the current development of the Cassandra-on-Mesos framework.
+This had impact to the current development of the Cassandra-Mesos framework.
 Since 2.0.14 and 2.1.4 Apache Cassandra only opens the JMX port (usually 7199) on the loopback address (`127.0.0.1`).
 If you wish to open it **and know that you introduce a possible security risk**, you can pass the environment variables CASSANDRA_JMX_LOCAL=false` and `CASSANDRA_JMX_NO_AUTHENTICATION=true` to the framework upon **initial** invocation (i.e. when the framework first registers).

   [CASSANDRA-9089](https://issues.apache.org/jira/browse/CASSANDRA-9089) is meant to let JMX listen to a specific IP address, but is is not included in Cassandra 2.1.4.